isomerpages/mddi-corp/media-centre/press-releases/_posts/2024-09-22-post-Minister Josephine Teo’s comments on the “A Digital Future for All” panel.md

 we are going to be.
 So, we are very grateful to the UN for putting together the Global Digital Compact to create the opportunities for us to do exactly that.</p>
-<p><strong>2.
-Role of public-private partnership; launch of AI Playbook for Small States</strong>
+<p><strong><u>2.
+Role of public-private partnership; launch of AI Playbook for Small States</u></strong>
 </p>
-<p><strong><u>Moderator: That brings me nicely to the question of public private partnerships.
+<p><strong>Moderator: That brings me nicely to the question of public private partnerships.
 So, when we are looking at this process, everybody has to play their part.
 We need to make sure that the rules of engagement not only exist, but that they are followed and that they are implemented, and that there is consequence for transgression, right?
 We know about, broadly speaking, the challenges of international law when it comes to the implementation and enforcement of consequence.
-What role, however do you see - maybe you can give us an example in Singapore - the public-private partnership can better foster the implementation and the oversight of what this GDC process may look?</u></strong>
+What role, however do you see - maybe you can give us an example in Singapore - the public-private partnership can better foster the implementation and the oversight of what this GDC process may look?</strong>
 </p>
 <p><strong>Minister Teo</strong>: Since Margrethe was talking about AI, that
 could be where the example arises.</p>